Amir Aziz

 Amir Aziz (they | them) 2023-24 Chancellor's Postdoctoral Fellow

-Amir Aziz is a 2023-2024 Chancellor’s Postdoctoral Fellow in the Department of Gender and Women’s Studies working with Professor Minoo Moallem.
-Dr Aziz is a scholar of film studies, gender and ethnic studies, decolonial feminisms, carceral studies, disability studies, and comparative settler colonialisms with expertise in the South-West Asia and North Africa (SWANA) region, particularly Algeria, as well as France and the U.S. Dr. Aziz holds a Ph.D. from Rutgers University - New Brunswick and an M.A. from the University of Texas at Austin.
+Dr. Amir Aziz is a Chancellor’s Postdoctoral Fellow in the Department of Gender and Women’s Studies working with Professor Minoo Moallem.
+Dr. Aziz holds a Ph.D. from Rutgers University - New Brunswick.

-Dr. Aziz's research focuses on how ‘War on Terror’ practices of incarceration, surveillance, and detention have impacted Muslim immigrant women and gender non-normative Muslims, particularly Muslims of African, South/South-East Asian, and South-West Asian origin.
-Dr. Aziz’s book project examines how 'counter-terrorism’ and informancy programs by ICE and U.S. security agencies have enacted gendered/racialized forms of disablement and deprivation, emerging via a global carceral nexus of anti-Arab, anti-Black, anti-Palestinian, and anti-Muslim racisms.
+Dr. Aziz's research focuses on how ‘War on Terror’ practices of surveillance and confinement have impacted Muslim migrant women and gender non-normative individuals, particularly those of Arab, South Asian, South-East Asian, and South-West Asian background.
+Dr. Aziz’s current book project examines how 'counter-terrorism’ policies of detention, surveillance, and informancy by ICE and U.S. security agencies have enacted gendered/racialized forms of disablement and deprivation, emerging via a global carceral nexus of anti-Arab, anti-Asian, and anti-Muslim racisms.

-Dr. Aziz is also a filmmaker with over 5 years of experience producing media projects on the costs of the ‘War on Terror’ on Muslim and SWANA communities.
-Dr. Aziz is working on a film project related to Guantánamo and U.S. empire’s neocolonial and ableist violences against Arabs, Palestinians, Muslims, and BIPOC communities.
+Dr. Aziz is also a filmmaker with over a decade of experience producing media projects on the costs of the ‘War on Terror’ on Arab, SWANA, and Muslim communities.
+Dr. Aziz is presently working on a feature-length documentary film on Guantánamo Bay and U.S. empire’s neocolonial and ableist violences against Arabs, Palestinians, Muslims, and other BIPOC communities.